Bjoerns-TB/M5Stack-COM-LoRaWAN-Network-Tester/README.md

 # M5Stack-COM.LoRaWAN-Network-Tester

-A LoRaWAN Network Tester based on the M5Stack for the COM.LoRaWAN module, compatible with TTN (The Things Network)
+A LoRaWAN Network Tester based on the M5Stack for the COM.LoRaWAN module, compatible with TTN (The Things Network).
+Currently i am only supporting TTN V2, i am testing with The Things Stack (V3), but the node behaves very confusing (sending unwanted/untriggered Uplinks).

 The AT command set of the module does not allow to perform a LinkCheckRequest.
 So in this version LCM and SSV mode are not integrated/possible.
 Currently i am testing a workarround with Node-RED, creating a new downlink with the needed informations.